saintofidiocy/SCR-Graphics/readme.txt

 StarCraft: Remastered Graphics

-This is currently kind of a mess and probably far from an ideal implementation, but it should hopefully provide functional sample code for reading and displaying HD graphics.
+This is currently kind of a mess and probably far from an ideal implementation.
+It should hopefully provide functional sample code for reading and displaying HD graphics, as well as better documentation for the .anim and .dds.grp graphics files.

 Command line options:
 scrg [-w #] [-h #] [-t #] [-s name] [-c] ["path to raw chk map file"]